Archer-Tatsu/VRTK/Assets/VRTK/Documentation/API.md

  * Parameters
    * _none_
  * Returns
-   * `bool` - Returns true if the object has a secondary action, returns false if it has no secondary action or is swappable.
+   * `bool` - Returns `true` if the Interactable Object has a Secondary Grab Action, returns `false` if it has no Secondary Grab Action or is swappable.

-The PerformSecondaryAction method returns whether the object has a secondary action that can be performed when grabbing the object with a secondary controller.
+The PerformSecondaryAction method returns whether the Interactable Object has a Secondary Grab Action that can be performed when grabbing the object with a secondary interacting object.

 #### ResetIgnoredColliders/0